Coconut: Husks and shells

 The husk and shells can be used for fuel and are a source of charcoal.
 Activated carbon manufactured from coconut shell is considered extremely effective for the removal of impurities.
 The coconut's obscure origin in foreign lands led to the notion of using cups made from the shell to neutralise poisoned drinks.
-The cups were frequently engraved and decorated with precious metals.
+Coconut cups were frequently carved with scenes in relief and mounted with precious metals.

 The husks can be used as flotation devices.
 As an abrasive, a dried half coconut shell with husk can be used to buff floors.
 It is known as a bunot in the Philippines and simply a "coconut brush" in Jamaica.
 The fresh husk of a brown coconut may serve as a dish sponge or body sponge.

-A coco chocolatero was a cup used to serve small quantities of beverages (such as chocolate drinks) between the 17th and 19th centuries in countries such as Mexico, Guatemala, and Venezuela.
+Coconut cups, often with highly decorated mounts in precious metals, were an exotic luxury in medieval and Early Modern Europe, that were also thought to have medical benefits.
+A coco chocolatero was a simpler type of cup used to serve small quantities of beverages (such as chocolate drinks) between the 17th and 19th centuries in countries such as Mexico, Guatemala, and Venezuela.

-In Asia, coconut shells are also used as bowls and in the manufacture of various handicrafts, including buttons carved from dried shell.
+In Asia, coconut shells are also used as bowls and in the manufacture of various handicrafts, including buttons carved from the dried shell.
 Coconut buttons are often used for Hawaiian aloha shirts.
 Tempurung, as the shell is called in the Malay language, can be used as a soup bowl and – if fixed with a handle – a ladle.
 In Thailand, the coconut husk is used as a potting medium to produce healthy forest tree saplings.
 The process of husk extraction from the coir bypasses the retting process, using a custom-built coconut husk extractor designed by ASEAN–Canada Forest Tree Seed Centre in 1986.
 Fresh husks contain more tannin than old husks.
 Tannin produces negative effects on sapling growth.
 The shell and husk can be burned for smoke to repel mosquitoes and are used in parts of South India for this purpose.